-- 2.1 The Employment Equity Act, No. 55 of 1998 protects people with disabilities against unfair discrimination in the workplace and directs employers to implement affirmative action measures to redress discrimination. - 2.2 The Code is a guide for employers and employees on promoting equal opportunities and fair treatment for people with disabilities as required by the Employment Equity Act (the Act). - 2.3 The Code is intended to help employers and employees understand their rights and obligations, promote certainty and reduce disputes to ensure that people with disabilities can enjoy and exercise their rights at work. - 2.4 The Code is intended to help create awareness of the contributions people with disabilities can make and to encourage employers to fully use the skills of such persons.
+- 2.1 The Act protects persons with disabilities against unfair discrimination in the workplace and directs employers to implement affirmative action measures to redress discrimination. - 2.2 The Code is a guide for employers and employees on promoting equal opportunities and fair treatment for persons with disabilities as required by the Act. - 2.3 The Code is intended to help employers and employees understand their rights and obligations in order to promote certainty and reduce disputes to ensure that persons with disabilities can enjoy and exercise their rights at work. - 2.4 The Code is intended to help create awareness of the contributions persons with disabilities can make and to encourage employers to fully use the skills of such persons. - 2.5 It is also intended to ensure that all employers identify, respect and promote the rights of any person with a disability, including the right to dignity, particularly pertaining to work and employment.

-3. Status of code
+3. STATUS OF THE CODE

-- 3.1 The Code is not an authoritative summary of the law, nor does it create additional rights and obligations.
-Failure to observe the Code does not, by itself, render a person liable in any proceedings.
-Nevertheless when the courts and tribunals interpret and apply the Employment Equity Act, they must consider it. - 3.2 The Code should be read in conjunction with other relevant Codes of Good Practice issued by the Minister of Labour.
+- 3.1 The Code is neither an authoritative summary of the law, nor does it create additional rights and obligations.
+It does however obligate employers with the responsibility to affirm the rights of persons with disabilities in the workplace, and further serves as a guide for any Court or tribunal to consider when interpreting or applying the Act. - 3.2 The Code should be read in conjunction with the Act, its regulations and any other relevant Code of Good Practice issued by the Minister of Labour. - 3.3 The Code must be implemented in a manner that is sensitive to the fact that every person is unique and each situation may differ.
+It, therefore, follows that where reasonable and justifiable, the Code should be adapted to give effect to its intention. - 3.4 Employers, employees and their organizations must use the Code to develop, implement and refine disability equity policies and programmes to suit the needs of their own workplaces.

-- 3.3 The Code is intentionally general because every person and situation is unique and departures from the guidelines in this code may be justified in appropriate circumstances. - 3.4 Employers, employees and their organizations should use the Code to develop, implement and refine disability equity policies and programmes to suit the needs of their own workplaces.
+UN Convention on the Rights of Persons with Disabilities, Article 27 - Work and employment.

-4. Legal framework
+4. LEGAL FRAMEWORK AND GUIDING PRINCIPLES

-The Code is issued in terms of section 54(1)(a) of the Employment Equity Act, No. 55, 1998 and is based on the Constitutional principle that no one may unfairly discriminate against a person on the grounds of disability.
+The Code is issued in terms of section 54(1) (a) of the Act and is based on the Constitutional principle that no one may unfairly discriminate against a person on the grounds of disability.